isblab/Integrative_docking_benchmark/installation.md

  scripts/easal/wrapper_easal.sh
 ```

-### Outputs
-1. The above command will generate a text file names as `A_clB_ssC.txt` where A is the name of the input PDB file, B is the number of cross links, and C is the step size, corresponding to what you set in `settings.ini`.
+The above command for a complex will generate a text file `A_clB_ssC.txt` where A is the name of the input PDB file, B is the number of cross links, and C is the step size, corresponding to what you set in `settings.ini`. #TODO is the text file corresponding to transformations? say that and then why you need to run the subsequent script will be clear.

+### #TODO This is part of the running: you didnt mention why we need to do this

-2. Run `python3 result2pdb.py F A B D` where F is path of `A_clB_ssC.txt`, A is name of the input PDB file, B is the number of crosslinks and D is Chain B name.
+Run `python3 result2pdb.py F A B D` where F is path of `A_clB_ssC.txt`, A is name of the input PDB file, B is the number of crosslinks and D is Chain B name.

+#TODO what is the output?

 ## **Runnning IMP:**